FEZANA

 The Federation of Zoroastrian Associations of North America (FEZANA) is an umbrella organization that represents and unites the Zoroastrian associations in North America.
 Founded in 1987, its primary goals include promoting the study and understanding of the Zoroastrian religion, culture, and history, as well as facilitating communication and collaboration among its member associations.
 FEZANA also works to support charitable activities and community development projects within the Zoroastrian community and beyond.

 History

 In 1986, a conference for North American Zoroastrians was held in Chicago to organize the federation.
 It was registered as a charitable corporation under Illinois law in 1987.

 Member associations

 FEZANA comprises several member associations across North America.
 Some of the notable member associations include:

+Zoroastrian Association of Quebec (ZAQ)

+Established in 1967, the 1st association established in Quebec, Canada.
+It was the precursors to the founding of the Federation of Zoroastrian Associations of North America (FEZANA).

 Zoroastrian Association of California (ZAC)

 Established in 1974, ZAC is based in Southern California and is dedicated to the preservation and promotion of the religious, cultural, and social values of Zoroastrianism.

 Zoroastrian Association of Metropolitan Chicago (ZAMC)

 Founded in 1975, ZAMC serves the Zoroastrian community in the Chicago metropolitan area, providing religious, cultural, and educational resources for its members.
 Early Zoroastrians came a students from Asia in the 20th century.
 In 1983, the first purpose built dahrbe mehr (worship center) in North America was opened by ZMAC.